-The Organisational, Management and Leadership Learning Group (OMLL) at QMUL was established in 2013.
+The Organisational Learning Research Group (OLRG) at QMUL was established in 2013.
 The OLRG is an interdisciplinary group of scholars from mainly sociological and psychological backgrounds.

 We are committed to critical scholarship in researching the following broad topic areas: